merhmood/distributed-react-challange/docs/installedDependencies.md

 ### React Test Renderer

-This is used to testing of UI components without using dependencies like jsdom.
+This is used for testing of UI components without using dependencies like jsdom.
 For more visit [react-test-renderer](https://jestjs.io/docs/snapshot-testing).

 ```shell